Toposophic Levels and Mental Abilities

-S2 have the ability (and the need) to express themselves through languages based in certain sets of complex information structures know in the academic places as meta-knowledge.
+S2 have the ability (and the need) to express themselves through languages based in certain sets of complex information structures best described as meta-knowledge.
 Such languages are composed of tokens that are able to describe with relative precision any conceivable S<2 idea or experience.
 This is comparable to a human baseline who can describe completely new colours or tastes to someone who has never experienced them before: for example, the exact taste of an apple pie to someone who has never even seen an apple.
 S<2s cannot understand such powerful languages.
 The usual medium for them is electronic media, and they typically transfer gigabytes of information in a matter of nanoseconds.
 Such languages encode knowledge, which is more than mere information, and more again than just data.

 The memory of these beings works in a complex fashion known in its primordial times as multidimensional memory, and later called polyhedric memory.
 Each object, entity or groups of entities assimilated from the environment are stored in a complex token known as a polyhedron.
 It is similar to the structures found in S0 and S1 entities, in the sense that it is not a monolithic object but rather a set of structures.
 Each substructure or component of the polyhedron can be called a dimension, or polygon or just a sub-token.
 The difference between this form of memory and S<2 memory is that each dimension will store a full detailed model of environment objects or entities, in a hierarchic way, like a tree and it's branches.
 The "root" of the "tree" will store a very basic version of the model or even a very specific detail in it.
 The further branches will store more and more details of the object, or if the root node is a specific detail, a broader and simpler version of the model may be found in the further branches.
 The other dimensions or polygons of the same polyhedron will store the very same object, in a similar level of detail (taking all nodes in account), but from a totally different point of view or showing an entirely different aspect.
 The root node will emphasize a different characteristic, and the other nodes will relate to this main node with a coherent hierarchy.
 Each polygon, then, stores the very same information, but considers a different set of characteristics as hierarchical structure.
 In fact the content of the nodes will never be redundant, and the final result of each polygon will be coherent, but not exactly equal!
 The information stored in the polygons composes a cross-related polyhedric object, and memories with precision and depth that is beyond S<2 comprehension.